The departure tax is US$20. It is already included in your airline ticket fare.

 The Dominican Republic has eight international airports, five cruise destinations and a variety of marinas for boats and yachts of all sizes, as well as smaller airports for private planes.
 Because this is such a large and diverse island, it is important to choose your arrival airport to coincide with the final destination of your stay.

-Most visitors arriving to the Dominican Republic–including those from the United States, Canada, United Kingdom, the European Union, Russia, Ukraine, Kazakhstan, Mexico, many South American countries, Central America, Japan, Israel, etc. (see the full list of countries here). do not need a visa to enter the country.
-The cost of the 30-day tourist card previously paid separately, is now included in the airline ticket.
+Most visitors arriving to the Dominican Republic–including those from the United States, Canada, United Kingdom, the European Union, Russia, Ukraine, Kazakhstan, Mexico, many South American countries, Central America, Japan, Israel, etc. do not need a visa to enter the country.
 All foreign citizens who enter the Dominican Republic, exclusively for tourism purposes, must have a valid passport during their stay and departure from the country.
-This exceptional measure is valid until December 31, 2021.
+This exceptional measure is valid until December 31, 2022.